-Table 11.1: Notification under POEOA and EPL
+Table 11.1:Notification under POEOA and EPL

-Duty to notify pollution incidents Notify if: Material Harm is caused or threatened (Section 148, POEO Act & Condition R2 EPL 12490) Timeframe Verbal notification IMMEDIATEL Y Full written notification within 7 d lays of incident Information "(1) Relevant information required consists of - ed consists of - to provide in notification (a) the time, date, nature, o luration and location of the incident Houncation ', ' where pollution is occurring or is likely to occur (c) The nature, the estimated quantity or volume and the concentration, of any pollutants involved, if known (d) The circumstances in which the incident occurred (including the cause of the incident, if known). (e) The action taken or proposed to be taken to deal with incident and any resulting pollution or threatened pollution, if known (f) Other information prescribed by the regulations"(2) The information required by this section is the information known to the persor notifying the incident when the notification is required to be given" Who to NSW EPA 131 555 or notify: (02) 9995 555 if calling from outside NSW NSW DOP&I (02) 9228 6111 Wagga Wagga City Council 1300 292 442 Other relevant authorities may include Ministry of Health (02) 9391 9000 Safework NSW 131 050 Fire and Rescue NSW 000 (Emergency) (02) 9265 2999 (Sydney Head office) (02) 6921 4375 (Wagga Fire Station)
+Duty to notify pollution incidents Notify if: Material Harm is caused or threatened (Section 148, POEO Act & Condition R2 EPL 12490) Timeframe Verbal notification IMMEDIATELY Full written notification within 7 days of incident Information "(1) Relevant information required consists of - to provide in (a) the time, date, nature, duration and location of the incident notineation (b) the location of the pla to occur (b) the location of the place where pollution is occurring or is likely to occur (c) The nature, the estimated quantity or volume and the concentration, of any pollutants involved, if known (d) The circumstances in which the incident occurred (including the cause of the incident, if known). (e) The action taken or proposed to be taken to deal with inciden and any resulting pollution or threatened pollution. if known (f) Other information prescribed by the regulations" (2) The information required by this section is the information known to the person notifying the incident when the notification is required to be given" Who to NSW EPA 131 555 or notify: (02) 9995 555 if calling from outside NSW NSW DPIE (02) 9228 6111 Wagga Wagga City Council 1300 292 442 Other relevant authorities may include Ministry of Health (02) 9391 9000 Safework NSW 131 050 Fire and Rescue NSW 000 (Emergency) (02) 9265 2999 (Sydney Head office) (02) 6921 4375 (Wagga Fire Station)

-11.3.2 Notification under development approval
+12.3.2 Notification Under Development Approval